dmbates/EnglishLexicon.jl/README.md

 # EnglishLexicon.jl
-Julia code for proecessing data files in the English Lexicon Project
+Julia code for processing data files in the English Lexicon Project